slowernews/wisdom-tldr/README.md

 > *'releasing pressure is different from venting.'*

-> *'the more influence somebody is the more they use we / plural pronoums.'*
+> *'the more influence somebody is the more they use we / plural pronouns.'*

-> *'there are so many wingmans breaking communication. looking for cliches, profanity, adjectives, emotions, whats important for them, body language.'*
+> *'there are so many wingman breaking communication. looking for cliches, profanity, adjectives, emotions, whats important for them, body language.'*

-> *'listening for things taht you didnt see. for incongruences.'*
+> *'listening for things that you didn't see. for incongruence.'*

-> *'they will hurt, and than say what you have to say. people then are expecting and it doesn hurt as much.'* naming the negatives first.'*
+> *'they will hurt, and than say what you have to say. people then are expecting and it doesn't hurt as much.'* naming the negatives first.'*

 CHALLENGE: The deal will fall if both sides don't take what they need from it.